Your safety is our goal.

 - Interactive touchscreens and exhibit components are turned off or made inaccessible.

-- The Burke Baker Planetarium, Wortham Giant Screen Theatre and our satellite locations (HMNS at Sugar Land and the George Observatory in Fort Bend) will remain closed at this time.
+- Our satellite location the George Observatory in Fort Bend will remain closed at this time.
 Opening dates to be determined at a later date.

-- We are canceling lectures and all other public programs through at least May 21.
+- We are canceling in-person lectures and all other public programs.

 - We will be instituting curbside pick-up from the Museum Store.

 Staff Training Procedures

 - All staff members have gone through required training sessions to understand and implement these modified procedures and sanitation practices to ensure the health of both staff members and visitors.

-- We will provide face masks and gloves for all staff who engage with the public; spacing workstations to allow for social distancing and allowing support staff to continue working from home.
+- We will provide face masks for all staff who engage with the public; spacing workstations to allow for social distancing and allowing support staff to continue working from home.